katydid/katydid/README.md

 -----------------

 The idea is to make katydid easily extendable with other functions.
-I am still proving the concept and I only needed these functions for my examples.
+I am still proving the concept and I have only needed these functions for my examples:

  - decString([]byte) string
  - decInt64([]byte) string